Haemorrhoids Are More Common Than You Think!

 Drink Plenty of Water

 Water is necessary for fibre to be able to move smoothly through the digestive tract.
-Without adequate water, fibre can cause constipation making hemorrhoids worse.
+Without adequate water, fibre can cause constipation making haemorrhoids worse.
 Aim for at least 8 large glasses a day, more if you are very active.
 Plain water is always best because it has no calories and meets your hydration needs.

 Also, try to limit or avoid dehydrating liquids such as coffee and alcohol you have an active flare, which can make dehydration and inflammation worse.

 Exercise helps the force of gravity work its magic on the digestive system, especially exercises where you have to move your whole body such as walking, jogging or swimming.
 Also, regular movement throughout the day reduces pressure on the colon.
-Aim to get up from your desk every hour and walk around to help reduce the risk of hemorrhoids.
+Aim to get up from your desk every hour and walk around to help reduce the risk of haemorrhoids.

 Getting adequate amounts of healthy fats in your diet, especially omega-3s found in fish, which are anti-inflammatory and can help stool move more smoothly through the digestive tract.
-Spicy foods can be irritating if you have an inflamed hemorrhoid, so limit those when they are flaring.
+Spicy foods can be irritating if you have an inflamed haemorrhoid, so limit those when they are flaring.

 Lastly, high salt foods can cause your body to retain more water, putting pressure on the delicate blood vessels of the colon and rectum.

-Prevention is always key with hemorrhoids, as is the case with many gut and bowel complaints.
+Prevention is always key with haemorrhoids, as is the case with many gut and bowel complaints.
 Making a few small changes to your diet by adding a bit more fibre and drinking more water can help prevent them from occurring in the first place, which is what all of us really want.